 - Begin by looking Internally: Assessing your Strengths and Weaknesses.
 In this context, strengths can be defined as “the resources and capabilities that can be used to develop a competitive advantage”.
 It is important to assess your strengths relative to your competitors.
 Is your brand more trusted than that of your competitors?
 If so, then it is a strength.
 Be honest and frank about your weaknesses as these are the areas that you may wish to target for improvement.

-- Once you have looked Internally, shift to looking Externally.
+- Once you have looked Internally, shift to looking at external factors.
+An external factor is something from outside your organization.
+If you are doing a SWOT for a specific local government department or team, then an external factor is something outside of that.
 List opportunities and threats facing you.
 How can you distinguish yourself from the competition?
 What niche segments can you exploit?
 Conversely, consider the risks.
 Threats may come from a variety of sources.
 Technology innovation, market entrants and new legislation could all be sources of threats that you may wish to consider.

 - Discuss the lists and consider the links between the four boxes.
 Which of your strengths will allow you to take advantage of opportunities or overcome threats?
 What weaknesses do you need to address to reap benefits?